anbr1x/Parser_wpp/README.md

 # Parser_wpp
-Project to extract information from a WPP chat and return it as structured data for analysis using NLP.
+Project to extract information from a WPP chat and return it as structured data for analysis using NLP, pandas and watchdog.